gjungb/phantomjs/_posts/documentation/learn/2013-08-26-quick-start.md

 page.open(url);
 ```

-For more info on how to utilize this features for HAR export as well as YSlow-based performance analysis, see the page on [[network monitoring|Network Monitoring]].
+For more info on how to utilize this features for HAR export as well as YSlow-based performance analysis, see the page on [network monitoring]({{ site.url }}/network-monitoring.html).